 Our competitors may be companies which are larger than us and have substantially greater financial, technological, research and development, regulatory, marketing, sales, and personnel resources than we do.
 Certain competitors are able to manufacture at lower costs and may offer comparable products at lower prices.
 Certain competitors may also have greater experience in developing and improving products, obtaining regulatory approvals, and manufacturing and marketing products.
 Certain competitors may obtain patent protection or regulatory approval or clearance, or achieve product commercialization, before us, any of which could materially adversely affect us.
-Further, if the trend towards endovascular procedures versus open vascular procedures continues or accelerates, our competitors may be better poised to take advantage of that trend, since our main product lines are used primarily in open vascular disease market is characterized by extensive research efforts and technological progress.
+Further, if the trend towards endovascular procedures versus open vascular procedures continues or accelerates, our competitors may be better poised to take advantage of that trend, since our main product lines are used primarily in open vascular procedures.
+New product developments that could compete with us more effectively are likely because the vascular disease market is characterized by extensive research efforts and technological progress.
 Competitors may develop technologies and products that are safer, more effective, easier to use, less expensive, or more readily accepted than ours.
 Their products could make our technology and products obsolete or noncompetitive.
 Our competitors may also be able to achieve more efficient manufacturing and distribution operations than we can.
 In addition, many of our products face competition from alternative procedures that utilize different kinds of medical devices than we currently sell.
 Increased competition could also result in price reductions and loss of market share, any of which could result in lower revenues and reduced gross profits.